Skip to main content

 • Queries in Google Search Console that show demand we have not fully targeted yet

-If a particular service and suburb combination consistently drives enquiries – for example, LED upgrades in a specific area – that becomes a signal for further optimisation.
+If a particular service and suburb combination consistently drives enquiries that becomes a signal for further optimisation.

 What this means for other small businesses